22 Must Have Blogging Resources You Need to Excel as a Blogger

 Although free options are available, the two best keyword research tools are Moz and Ahrefs.
 Moz is easier to use and has the metric many people ask about (Domain Authority, DA), while Ahrefs offers more data.
 I use Moz because I want a simple, easy-to-understand keyword research tool.

-If you become a paying member of the Blogging Insiders group, you can choose between a Moz and Ahrefs subscription within the group.
+If you become a paying member of the Blogging Insiders group, you can choose between a Moz and an Ahrefs subscription within the group.
 This alone almost covers the full cost of membership!

 TF-IDF